-Maternity leave allowance supplements the amount you receive from employment insurance (EI) for the duration of your maternity leave.
+Maternity leave allowance supplements the amount you receive from Employment Insurance (EI) during your maternity leave.

-You are eligible for the allowance if you are receiving EI benefits and are
+You're eligible for the allowance if you're receiving EI benefits and are the following:

-- An auxiliary employee who is eligible for benefits as per your collective agreement or terms and conditions of employment
+- An auxiliary employee eligible for benefits as per your Collective Agreement or Terms & Conditions of Employment.

-The maternity allowance amount is the difference between 85 percent of your basic pay and the gross maternity benefit you receive from EI.
+The maternity allowance amount is the difference between 85% of your basic pay and the Employment Insurance (EI) gross maternity benefit along with any additional earnings received.

-Employment Insurance requires a one-week waiting period before they process your first payment.
-If you qualify for the maternity allowance, we will provide a benefit waiting period allowance of up to 85 percent of your basic pay for the waiting period.
+Employment Insurance requires a one week waiting period before they process your first payment.
+If you qualify for the maternity allowance, you can receive a benefit waiting period allowance of up to 85% of your basic pay for the waiting period.

 Salary Used to Calculate the Allowance

-The allowance is calculated on your base position and may increase with certain wage increases that occur during your leave.
-Check your collective agreement to find out what increases apply.
+The allowance is calculated according to your base position.
+If the position’s wage goes up during your leave, the allowance will increase.
+Check your Collective Agreement to find out what increases apply.

-If you are on a temporary appointment at the time of your leave, your allowance is calculated on the salary stated in your temporary appointment letter.
-If your temporary appointment is scheduled to end part way through your leave, your allowance is recalculated using the basic pay amount for your base position for the remainder of your leave.
+If you're on a temporary appointment (TA) at the time of your leave, your allowance is calculated based on the salary stated in your temporary appointment letter.
+If your temporary appointment is scheduled to end during your leave, your allowance is recalculated using the basic pay amount for your base position for the rest of your leave.